 Level 5.
 We call New Mexico the Land of Enchantment, and you’ll see why if you have drinks at this rooftop bar during sunset.
 The bar is in Hotel Chaco near Old Town and has stunning views of the Sandia Mountains to the east.
 As day turns to night watch as the mountain range turns as pink as your Sandia Sunset cocktail.
 The mountains were named Sandia (Spanish for watermelon) because their granite peaks turn pink during sunset.
 This bar also has an extensive wine list.
 Come for the views and the drinks, but don’t feel like you have to eat here if you want to venture somewhere else.

 Coffee.
 How could we thrive without it?
 I’m not just talking personally, I’m also talking about Albuquerque’s economy.
 With the booming beer scene comes with a booming craft coffee scene.
 A roaster once told me, if there is a craft beer scene sooner or later there will be a craft coffee scene because they draw the same demographic.
-In the past couple years of living in New Mexico I’ve seen both grow, and I’m not mad about it.
-I love Little Bear on Central and Cutbow on Rio Grande and I-40.
-My go to drink at Cutbow is a macadamia milk latte.
+In the past couple of years of living in New Mexico, I’ve seen both grow, and I’m not mad about it.
+I love Little Bear on Central and Cutbow on the Rio Grande and I-40.
+My go-to drink at Cutbow is a macadamia milk latte.
 You can thank me later.

 At the least, you’ll wrap up your weekend in Albuquerque with a story or two.
 But if you let it, New Mexico can leave you with an expanded view of wonder, possibility, and beauty.
 While Albuquerque is just a slice of it, don’t be surprised if you go home content and hungry for more at the same time.
 Just don’t pass up a weekend in Albuquerque.

 Intrigued by Albuquerque?
-For a better understanding how incredible this city is make sure to check out my Instagram page/highlight reel!
+For a better understanding of how incredible this city is, make sure to check out my Instagram page/highlight reel!
 Just search #ppinabq or find “Albuquerque, NM” when looking under highlights.